Baylor St. Luke's Medical Center

-Baylor St. Luke's Medical Center (BSLMC) is the private adult teaching hospital of Baylor College of Medicine jointly owned with CHI St. Luke's Health.
+Baylor St. Luke's Medical Center (BSLMC) is the private adult teaching hospital of Baylor College of Medicine jointly owned with St. Luke's Health.
 The medical staff at the hospital includes full-time Baylor faculty, as well as community physicians.
 The hospital was formerly known as St. Luke's Episcopal Hospital before its acquisition by Catholic Health Initiatives in 2013 and subsequent co-ownership agreement with Baylor in 2014.
 It is located on Bertner Avenue in the Texas Medical Center in Houston.
 The hospital is an 881-bed institution that is also a clinical partner of the Texas Heart Institute.

 History

 The hospital was originally chartered as a 180-bed, non-profit, general hospital in 1945.
 The charter increased to 300 beds within the first decade, and eventually to 850 beds.
 In 1962, the hospital affiliated with the Texas Heart Institute (THI).
 In 1997, the hospital was established as the flagship hospital for the Episcopal Diocese of Texas, as part of the non-profit St. Luke's Episcopal Health System (SLEH).
 In 2004, SLEH entered into an agreement with the Baylor College of Medicine (BCM) to become its primary adult teaching hospital.
 In 2013, the hospital was acquired as part of the Catholic Health Initiatives $2 billion purchase of the St. Luke's Episcopal Health System.
 The health system was renamed as CHI St. Luke's Health System, and the flagship hospital renamed as St. Luke's Medical Center.

 In January 2014, BCM and CHI St. Luke's Health agreed to be joint owners of St. Luke's Medical Center.
 The hospital was accordingly renamed as the Baylor St. Luke's Medical Center (TMC campus).
 The original Baylor College of Medicine Medical Center building on the McNair campus—unfinished and used primarily as an outpatient center at the time—was also agreed on to become a part of the joint ownership, and will be called the Baylor St. Luke's Medical Center (McNair campus) once completed, initially with 250 beds.
 The McNair campus also has an outpatient component, which Baylor owns and operates independently.
 T. Douglas Lawson serves as the current president of the Baylor St. Luke's Medical Center.